Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/pune-ind/index.md

 <!-- Summarize the most important goals of the project.
 Replace the placeholder title with a succinct name for the goal.
 The text should be around 50 words. -->

-**Sustainable Infrastructure Development:**  The Smart City Mission in Pune aims to create a resilient urban infrastructure by upgrading and modernizing transportation systems, enhancing public amenities and implementing smart solutions for efficient resource utilization and management.l The goal is to create an environmentally friendly city that meets the needs of its growing population.
+**Sustainable Infrastructure Development:**  The Smart City Mission in Pune aims to create a resilient urban infrastructure by upgrading and modernizing transportation systems, enhancing public amenities and implementing smart solutions for efficient resource utilization and management.
+The goal is to create an environmentally friendly city that meets the needs of its growing population.

 **Enhanced Quality of Life**.
 The city strives to improve the quality of life for its citizens by providing reliable and accessible public services, healthcare, education and green spaces.
 The city has a goal to create an inclusive and livable environment where its residents can thrive and enjoy a high standard of living.